 In a typical year, the Survivor production crew would be in Fiji right now, wrapping up the second season of its filming cycle.
 But the rapid spread of COVID-19 caused production to be shut down indefinitely back in April, leaving the future of Survivor up in the air.

-“Shooting in a foreign country is exponentially more complicated, and we are still exploring ,” Probst told THR’s Kirsten Chuba.
+“Shooting in a foreign country is exponentially more complicated, and we are still exploring [safety measures],” Probst told THR’s Kirsten Chuba.
 “I’m on the phone every couple of days, either with the government of Fiji or with our executive teams that are in charge of logistics and planning.”

 Last month, Fiji’s Prime Minister Voreqe Bainimarama announced details of “Phase 2” of Fiji’s COVID-Safe Economic Recovery, which included new safety protocols for film productions.

 “Cast and crew won’t even be allowed to board their plane without proof of a negative COVID-19 test and will be screened for symptoms both before boarding and upon landing,” explained Bainimarama.
 “They’ll then be entered into government-designated quarantine—whether that’s a preapproved hotel or a remote isolated island—for the mandatory 14-day period.”

 Despite the new safety measures, however, no firm agreement has been made on when Survivor will resume production.
 “We’re continuing to lay out ideas,” said Probst.
 “We don’t have a plan yet.
 It’s what we’re spending all our time doing because it’s not like we’re going to Atlanta to shoot a show.”